-Section 5 discusses heuristic methods to identify the start and end of math zones in plain text.
+Section 5 gives an algorithm to identify the start and end of math zones in plain text.
 While the approaches given are surprisingly successful, they are not infallible.
 Hence if one knows the start and end of math zones, it's desirable to preserve this information in UnicodeMath.